 - Dropping the “deny and defend” that the HSE employs as a default response to a medical negligence case

 - Bringing in a mandatory duty of disclosure by the HSE

 - Making mediation the norm as opposed to the exception

 - Introducing special rules to penalise those who unnecessarily drag out cases where there are clear and workable solutions.

-Leaving aside from the issues of compensation, facilitating by the HSE a certain level of dialogue provides massive boost for the patients and families.
+In this post Covid 19 world it is important to remember the advantages of mediation and that certain levels of dialogue can reduce the liability and quantum issues between all parties.
 One thing is sure that our current system is totally unsuitable to deal with cases involving medical negligence claims, We need reforms to be introduced which will give us a system that is fair, quick, cost effective and most importantly sympathetic to the person effected.

 Also Read: How many personal injury claims go to court?